Home » Breakfast Recipes » Kale and Feta Frittata

 Adding feta creates a unique and distinct flavor experience.
 You get a salty, tangy, briny flavor that compliments any dish.
 The other unique star of this recipe is kale.
 Yes kale is not only for salads, baked snacks or smoothies.
 Thanks to this recipe, they’ve been added to your savory breakfast arsenal.
 Paired with cooked onion and mushrooms, this kale and feta frittata is a real treat.

 One last fun touch is whole cherry tomatoes.
-This adds jaw-dropping beauty to the final dish.
+Cherry tomatoes are usually added into salad, like in my Avocado Caprese Salad.
+While in this recipe, This adds jaw-dropping beauty to the final dish.
 Adding them after you cook the veggies and before you bake the frittata keeps them intact, but soft enough to burst with each bite.
 A great compliment to this frittata recipe that is already bursting with flavor.

 Kale and Feta Frittata recipe - www.platingpixels.com